mswift42/theme-creator/README.md

 Save for later:
 ---------------

-If you want to save your progress, you can click the 'Save for later' button.
+If you want to save your progress, you can click the 'Save' button.
 This will store your selected faces to localStorage amd restore them if you revisit the site.

-Clicking on 'reset theme' will set all faces to the original preset.
+Clicking on 'reset theme' will set all faces to the original preset and delete the localStorage key.

 Applying a new theme